Last updated: Friday, May 29, 2020 10:03 AM

 Stirling Council’s creative catering teams have cooked up a recipe for success for residents receiving ‘Shielding’ food packages.

 Housing & Council Tax

 Sheriff courts are now dealing only with urgent civil business, and all eviction and rent-arrears cases have been put on hold until further notice.
 If Stirling Council has raised a court action against you for not paying your rent or other violations of your tenancy, please contact your housing officer for further information.

 If you are facing financial difficulty due to the impact of COVID-19, please contact your housing officer who will be able to provide advice and support, including financial support to help you sustain your tenancy.

 Housing Team: Our Housing Officers and Income Maximisation Officers will be offering a telephone service for urgent enquiries but visits will only be carried out if an emergency occurs.
 The team can be contacted on 01786 404040 (Option 2 during office hours)

 Housing Allocations: Our Allocations Team have a limited service at this time.
 We are still letting properties but are prioritising urgent cases to assist in preventing homelessness.
 The team can be contacted on 01786 404040.

 Housing Repairs: Our teams will be carrying out emergency repairs only.
 If you have an emergency repair, please contact us on 01786 404040 and a member of our team will assist you.

 Information for Landlords and Letting Agents

-In common with all other Scottish Local Authorities, Stirling Council, have been asked to circulate some information in relation to COVID-19.
+In common with all other Scottish Local Authorities, Stirling Council, has been asked to circulate some information in relation to COVID-19.